dwmkerr/docker-dynamodb/README.md

 The tests are simple bash scripts which check for basic capabilties *which relate to the image*.
 This means they're not there to make sure DynamoDB Local works, they're there to make sure the docker features work with the image.
 For eample, mounting a volume to provide a persistent data directory.

+# Continuous Integration

+CI is provided currently by Circle.
+Ensure you provide AWS credentials as we are using the AWS CLI (they are not used, but the CLI still checks that they are present).

 # Contributing

 Please help out!
 Here are some areas I'd like to improve upon: